PSI and Northwestern University

 Our academic partnership, the stellar reputation of our staff, the breadth of their credentials, and our many years of success in helping addicted professionals regain control of their lives are among the reasons why professionals choose Positive Sobriety Institute.
-When their health and their careers are on the line, physicians, nurses, pharmacists, lawyers, pilots, dentists and other professionals in safety-sensitive careers trust Positive Sobriety Institute to help.
+When their health and their careers are on the line, physicians, nurses, pharmacists, lawyers, dentists and other professionals in safety-sensitive careers trust Positive Sobriety Institute to help.

 Every patient at Positive Sobriety Institute receives a comprehensive addiction and psychiatric assessment to determine the current state of the individual’s addiction, what contributed to the development of the addiction, and other aspects of mental and physical health.
 The assessment considers medical and diagnostic history, includes an in-depth psychiatric evaluation, psychological and personality testing, and a physical exam with an internal medicine physician.

 Dual disorders such as depression, bipolar disorder, obsessive compulsive disorder, anxiety, trauma or stress-related disorders are very common among addicted professionals.
 Positive Sobriety Institute’s psychiatrists and therapists assess, treat and help patients effectively manage dual disorders.
 When individuals feel mentally healthy and at peace, the odds of a successful long-term recovery are vastly improved.

 Comprehensive assessment may uncover other medical issues in addition to the addiction.
 Patients struggling with addiction and mental health disorders often neglect other aspects of their health, including blood pressure, diabetes and nutrition.
 Many have difficulty sleeping and suffer from insomnia, which can lead to its own set of problems.